ktechhydle/mprun_repo/README.md

 3. Label your line
 > Use labelling tools to label your tricks along your "path" (what tricks you do on each feature)

-#### And that's it!
-You can then export your run and print it out to a piece of paper.
+**And that's it!
+You can then export your run and send it to your phone or print it out to a piece of paper.**

+## Install
+You may want to check the <kbd>[MPRUN website↗️](https://sites.google.com/view/mprun/home)</kbd>.
+Prebuilt Windows and MacOS binaries are available through the <kbd>[git releases page↗️](https://github.com/ktechhydle/mprun_repo/releases)</kbd> or from the MPRUN downloads page.

 ## How can I get involved?
 There's two ways you can develop and work off of MPRUN.
 You can either: